redaelli/imago-forensics/README.md

 # imago-forensics 🕵️
 Imago is a python tool that extract digital evidences from images recursively.
 This  tool is useful throughout a digital forensic investigation.
 If you need to extract digital evidences and you have a lot of images, through this tool you will be able to compare them easily.
 Imago allows to extract the evidences into a CSV file or in a sqlite database.
-Imago offers also the possibility to calculate [Error Level Analysis] (https://blackhat.com/presentations/bh-dc-08/Krawetz/Whitepaper/bh-dc-08-krawetz-WP.pdf)
+Imago offers also the possibility to calculate [Error Level Analysis] (https://blackhat.com/presentations/bh-dc-08/Krawetz/Whitepaper/bh-dc-08-krawetz-WP.pdf), this functionality is in BETA.

 # Installation